 Auto Warriors is a turn-based action strategy game set in the post-apocalyptic wastelands.
 Choose the weapons and armour that you want your vehicle to take into battle.
 Make your move to outsmart your opponents in 150 campaign levels or fight your way to the top of the leader boards in PvP with players from around the world.
 Destroy your opponents to win rewards that will help in your quest to become the ultimate Auto Warrior.

-Auto Warriors is currently available on iOS only.
-Download it from the App Store here.
-We’re continuing to add lots of new features and content, as well as balancing gameplay, and are committed to building a world class live game service for our players.
-Future plans will be announced on our blog and social media channels.
+Auto Warriors is currently in soft launch on iOS only.
+During this time we’ll be adding lots of new features and content, as well as balancing gameplay.
+We are committed to building a world class live game service for our players beyond our global launch and will be announcing more of these plans soon.

 Auto Warriors is currently only available on iOS, on the following devices –